Suffering from anxiety generally involves worry, fear, and rumination about the future.

-Although this approach is typically used for epilepsy and treatment-resistant depression, studies also have demonstrated its effectiveness for treatment-resistant anxiety disorders (George, Ward, & Ninan, 2008).
+Although this approach is typically used for epilepsy and treatment-resistant depression, studies have also demonstrated its effectiveness for treatment-resistant anxiety disorders (George et al., 2008).

-Additionally, studies in which vagus nerve stimulation was used to treat epilepsy or depression have reported significant reductions in anxiety symptoms (Chavel, Westerveld, & Spencer, 2003; Rush, George, & Sackeim et al., 2000).
+Additionally, studies in which vagus nerve stimulation was used to treat epilepsy or depression have reported significant reductions in anxiety symptoms (Chavel, Westerveld, & Spencer, 2003; Rush et al., 2000).

 Importantly, vagus nerve stimulation is an invasive approach that is used as an add-on treatment for patients who have not achieved success with CBT and other forms of therapy.